RockiRider/BenchIt/README.md

 - Recursive support
 - Supports functions inside functions
 - Benchmarking takes place on a different thread (Minimal performance impact)
-- `Simple Benchmarks` support any number of parameters of any type
+- `Simple Benchmarks` do not officially support parameters.
+The functionality is there **however** does not produce reliable or fair benchmarks.
-- `Dynamic Benchmarks` only support **one** parameter, which has to be an Array.
+- `Dynamic Benchmarks` only support **one** parameter, which has to be of type **Array**.
 You can randomley generate an array instead of writing it out as an example.
 - The `Random Generation` only generates an array of type `Number`

 ### v0.5 Limitations